RafaelFett/calculator/README.md

 - Executable generated with PyInstaller.
 - Responsive interface.

-How to execute
-- Just run the calculator.exe file

 Note: Due to Python runtime bundling, the file size is larger than native applications.